Anzali Lagoon: Geography

-Located in an area of 15,000 hectares near the northern port city of Bandar Anzali in Gilan Province.
+The lagoon is located in an area of 15,000 hectares near the northern port city of Bandar Anzali in Gilan province.
 Its geographical coordinates are located at 28 to 37 north latitude and 25 to 49 east longitude.
-Due to its geographical location, Anzali wetland is distinguished among other wetlands in Iran in terms of excessive humidity and rainfall.
+Due to its geographical location, Anzali wetland is distinguished among other wetlands in Iran in terms of its excessive humidity and rainfall.
 Although this subject fluctuates depending on the amount of rainfall and the duration of the drought.

 Anzali is one of the few Iranian wetlands which have been registered as an international wetland in the 1975 Ramsar Convention.
 Wetlands are considered the most biologically diverse of all ecosystems; however, the Anzali Wetland has also been the victim of the authorities neglect, putting it in danger of grave ecological changes.

 The use of Anzali Wetland's bank as the city dump and the release of human and industrial waste into the wetland have already put in danger the lives of animal species and at least 78 species of birds living in the area.
 Besides, some local authorities plan to build a sports field in a peninsula connected to the wetland.
 This will be the final blow to the wetland, which has so far been prevented only by the serious opposition of environmentalists to the construction of the sports field.